 I believe in the healing and preventative powers of food in health thus, I aim to one day become a nutritionist/dietician and help in the fight to diminish cardiovascular diseases among other problems.

-University of California Irvine - BS, Biological Science
+Undergraduate Degree: University of California-Irvine - Bachelor of Science, Biological Science

 What might you do in a typical first session with a student?